 The climate crisis affects everyone.
 And in many parts of the world, those who are least equipped to handle their changing environment will be disproportionately impacted by it.
 Much can and must be achieved with existing technologies and policy approaches, including at MIT.

 The Climate Project at MIT is a new, whole-of-MIT initiative to respond to the multiple challenges of global climate change.
 Through this project MIT seeks to become, within a decade, one of the world’s most prolific and collaborative sources of technological, behavioral, and policy solutions — solutions that will change the expected trajectory of global climate outcomes for the better.
-MIT School of Science researchers will produce the fundamental research needed to accelerate the project.
+MIT School of Science researchers will produce the fundamental research needed to accelerate the this work.

 Highlights